hmcts/wa-case-event-handler/README.md

   Note: Make sure the BPMN and DMN are deployed onto Camunda locally.
 Workflow and Task Configuration services should be running

 - To run all tests including junit, integration and functional.
-  NOTE: This service is dependant on wa-workflow-api service , so make sure it is running locally.
+  NOTE: This service is dependent on wa-workflow-api and wa-task-configuration service , so make sure it is running locally when running FTs.

   You can run the command
    ```